-Learn how to export your library as a Mac Desktop App.
+Learn how to export your ebook as a Mac Desktop App.

 Why export as a Desktop App?